Blake Lively’s Brother Jason Backs Corey Feldman As He Reveals The Name Of Another Alleged Hollywood Pedophile

 Feldman credited Jason Lively’s famous family for helping him to avoid some of the pitfalls of child stardom.
 Jason Lively also said that his famous sister, Blake, had a good experience in Hollywood.

 “You can’t be in this industry and not be aware,” Jason Lively said.
+You can see Jason Lively on The Dr. Oz Show in the video below.

-In an interview with The Today Show’s Matt Lauer, Corey Feldman hinted about the abuse that took place at the soda pop clubs he used to hang out at.
+In an interview with the Today show’s Matt Lauer, Corey Feldman hinted about the abuse that took place at the soda pop clubs he used to hang out at.
 Corey Feldman previously named actor Jon Grissom as one of his alleged abusers.
 Grissom had small roles in several Corey Feldman-Corey Haim films, including License To Drive and Dream a Little Dream.
-In his interview with Dr. Oz.
-Corey Feldman revealed he first met Grissom at Alphy’s Soda Pop Club.
+In his interview with Dr. Oz, Corey Feldman revealed he first met Grissom at Alphy’s Soda Pop Club.

 You can see Corey Feldman talking to Dr. Oz below.